clark-neil949/Azure-Network-with-ELK-Stack-Server/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _virtual machines_ and system _logs_.
 - What does Filebeat watch for?
-Monitors and Collect log files.
+_Monitors and Collect log files._
-- What does Metricbeat record? system wide and CPU and memory statistics for an elasticsearch deployment.
+- What does Metricbeat record?
+_System wide and CPU and memory statistics for an elasticsearch deployment._

 The configuration details of each machine may be found below.